 In 2011 a study was published in the Journal of Gastroenterology on the incretin drug Byetta.
 The study found that individuals on Byetta were 3 times more likely to get pancreatic cancer.
 In 2013 a study conducted by Johns Hopkins found that incretin drugs double the risk of acute pancreatitis and that individuals taking the drugs had a higher rate of pancreatic masses and precancerous tumors.

 A few months later a European study also concluded that there was an association between incretin drugs and pancreatic damage.
-In 2012 the FDA received a Citizen Petition formally requesting that Saxenda's sister drug, Victoza, be taken off the market based on evidence of an increased risk of pancreatic cancer.
-In response the FDA issued a Drug Safety Communication in March 2013 regarding incretin drugs and pancreatic cancer risks.
+In 2012 the FDA received (and later rejected) a Citizen Petition formally requesting that Saxenda's sister drug, Victoza, be taken off the market based on evidence of an increased risk of pancreatic cancer.
+In response, the FDA issued a Drug Safety Communication in March 2013 regarding incretin drugs and pancreatic cancer risks.

-Saxenda is a relatively new drug having only been on the market for a few years.
-As a result, this litigation is not of the ground.
-Saxenda's sister drug, Victoza, has been around a few years longer, however, and is already the subject of numerous cancer injury lawsuits.
+Victoza, has been around a few years longer, however, was the subject of numerous cancer injury lawsuits.
 Saxenda and Victoza contain the same active ingredient (Liraglutide) but Saxenda is a much higher dosage so it presumably presents the same if not greater safety risks.